 Hello, world!

-Bam!
-If all goes well, Hello, world! should print to the terminal once more.
-Running cargo build for the first time also causes Cargo to create a new file at the top level called Cargo.lock, which is used to keep track of the exact versions of dependencies in your project.
+If all goes well, Hello, world! should print to the terminal.
+Running cargo build for the first time also causes Cargo to create a new file at the top level: Cargo.lock.
+This file keeps track of the exact versions of dependencies in your project.
 This project doesn’t have dependencies, so the file is a bit sparse.
-You won’t ever need to touch this file yourself; Cargo will manage its contents for you.
+You won’t ever need to change this file manually; Cargo manages its contents for you.

-We just built a project with cargo build and ran it with ./target/debug/hello_cargo, but we can also use cargo run to compile and then run all in one go:
+We just built a project with cargo build and ran it with ./target/debug/hello_cargo, but we can also use cargo run to compile the code and then run the resulting executable all in one command:

 $ cargo run